 Commodore started 1984 as a billion dollar stock market darling but by now was crashing hard.
 The markets knew Tramiel was on the move, that Commodore only had the C64 and that there was nothing new.
 Gould expected a stock price hit, but nothing like this.
 Fed up with staff being poached, Commodore executed the Tramiel playbook.

 Commodore filed a lawsuit against four former staff including Shiraz Shivji for stealing intellectual property.
 An injunction was filed to stop the “Commodore 4” from working at Atari, slowing down RBP development.
 They stopped whatever Tramiel was up to for now, but needed their own project to stop the bleeding.

 Commodore’s deal involved licencing the Lorraine’s chips.
 Why not just buy the whole company?
-Gould was on board and after tight negotiations struck a deal at $4.25 per share, only 4x Tramiel’s final offer.
+Gould was on board and after tight negotiations struck a deal.
 Aside from burning money there was no need to buy Amiga.
 The final paperwork took longer, but the deal was in the bag.

 By late July, Tramiel fired nearly everyone involved in the 8-bit product lines to focus on the RBP.
 Commodore’s injunction slowed down RBP development.
 He needed leverage against Commodore.
 Jack's son Leonard Tramiel found the $500,000 cheque from Amiga along with the loan agrement and showed it to his father.